algosup/2024-2025-project-2-serious-game-team-1/documents/Functional_Specifications.md

 Here you can find [Nuage](https://www.serious-game.fr/nuage-le-serious-game-sur-le-changement-climatique/)

+**Plan It Green The Big Switch**

+The player take on the role of mayor of his fictional city and attempt to build an urban environment that is energy efficient while still meeting the needs of its citizens.
+He earn money and decide how to spend it, using various energy-efficient technologies to expand and grow his city into the most eco-friendly city in the world.
+Plan It Green: The Big Switch is an online, city-building simulation game that gives students the opportunity to make complex decisions about the role of green energy, energy conservation, and energy efficiency in a fictional city.
+Plan It Green: The Big Switch provides a unique opportunity for players to make decisions related to energy efficiency and energy sources and to see how those choices affect life in their city.

+Here you can find the Guide of [Plan It Green The Big Switch](https://media.nationalgeographic.org/assets/file/Plan_It_Green_Educator_Guide_2.pdf)

 ### B. Product problem

 We need to think about the problems our game may have, and the first thing to consider is the message it conveys.
 More specifically, the fact that the information we want to convey to the player is unclear or misunderstood could, in the worst case scenario, lead to an adaptation of behaviour that would go against the climate and the very idea of the game.